Sowing Spiritual Seeds

 Your labor might feel in vain today, but it is not.
 Continue to serving others for their good and God’s glory.

-Additionally, my teen daughter, Bekah, and I are passionate about helping moms and daughters grow closer while connecting with God.
-We have written two mother-daughter devotionals together.
 Girl to Girl: 60 Mother-Daughter Devotions for a Closer Relationship and Deeper Faith is written for girls ages 7-12.
-It includes 60 devotions with Scripture, conversation starters, and a shared journaling section after each devotion.
+It includes 60 devotions with Scripture, conversation starters, and a shared journaling section for moms and daughters after each devotion.
+I wrote this book with the help of our daughter, Bekah, when she was eleven.
+Find this one-of-a-kind shared devotional here.

 Heart to Heart: A Mother-Daughter Devotional With 50 Devotions for Teen Girls is for teenage girls ages 13-20.
 It includes 50 devotions, each with a shared journaling section to help moms and daughters connect through writing.
-This is a great book for moms who want to communicate about awkward topics—like dating, purity, peer pressure, and more—but don’t know where to start.
-We will help you!
+This is a great book for moms who want to communicate about awkward topics—like dating, sexuality, peer pressure, and more—but don’t know where to start.
+Bekah and I will help you right here.